 All-in-One Nursing Care Planning Resource, 5th Edition

-Introducing a plan for success with the only nursing care planning reference book for all core clinical areas!
-Swearingen's All-In-One Nursing Care Planning Resource, 5th Edition, features over 100 care plans including medical-surgical, maternity/OB, pediatrics, and psychiatric?mental health to help you care for patients in any setting.
+Introduce your students to a plan for success with the only nursing care planning reference book for all core clinical areas!
+Swearingen's All-In-One Nursing Care Planning Resource, 5th Edition, features over 100 care plans including medical-surgical, maternity/OB, pediatrics, and psychiatric?mental health to help students care for patients in any setting.
 This new edition is the first in the market to include a unique, interprofessional, "patient problem" focus that teaches students how to speak to patients in conversational terms rather than in nursing-specific language.
 New non–medical-surgical care plans and updated content throughout reflect the latest evidence-based treatment guidelines for national and international clinical practice.
-Plus, with its clear approach, easy-to-use format, and straightforward rationales, you can use this one book throughout their entire nursing curriculum!
+Plus, with its clear approach, easy-to-use format, and straightforward rationales, students can use this one book throughout their entire nursing curriculum!

 - Bolded and highlighted Safety Icons corresponds to the safety competency of the Quality and Safety Education for Nurses (QSEN) initiative for easier recognition.